 - Medical underwriting isn’t required

-- Insurance company can’t charge more based on health history
+- An insurance company can’t charge more based on health history.

 You also have guaranteed rights when: